 I stopped to give her a moment.
 She swallowed, took a deep breath, and held herself bravely.
 Only my breathing rattled in the silence.
 She looked up at me.

 “You won’t leave me?”

 I coughed and cleared my throat.
 “I won’t leave you in the church,” I said.
-“But I won’t be leaving the church with you.”
+“But you’ll be leaving me there when you go.”